Thairo Estrada Preview, Player Props: Giants vs. Dodgers

 Thairo Estrada At The Plate

-- Estrada has an RBI in 38 of 117 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- Estrada has driven home a run in 38 games this year (32.2%), including more than one RBI in 5.9% of his games and producing three or more of his team's runs on three occasions..

 - He has scored a run in 52 games this season, with multiple runs 10 times.